khakhalin/Dynamic-clamp-2018/README.md

 Dynamic-clamp-2018
 ==================

-This repo contains all supplementary materials for the paper Busch Khakhalin 2018 "", including:
+This repo contains all supplementary materials for the paper Busch Khakhalin 2018 "Intrinsic temporal tuning of neurons in the optic tectum is shaped by multisensory experience", including:

 * [LaTeX version of the paper](main.tex)
 * Matlab code used to analyze the data